 The 7th has you hitting straight uphill to a fairway that peaks in the middle and then doglegs left downhill.
 With the right tee shot, the green is easily accessible.
 With a poor position off the tee, it’s a tricky hole.
 The 8th (primarily from the blue tees) is a long dogleg left with a pretty good-size forced carry over a canyon off the tee.
 On the back nine, the par-3 17th is probably the stand-out hole in my mind with a pretty long shot and water guarding the green short and along the right.

 The course was in decent shape.
-The greens are pretty much fully recovered from the aeration.
+The greens were pretty much fully recovered from the recent aeration.
 I found a few bumps here and there, but they were mostly smooth.
 Very soft and very receptive.
 However, whoever cut and painted the holes wasn’t on his “A” game.
 He could probably get a side job doing make-up for The Joker based on the way they looked today.

 Overall, I enjoyed the course and the layout.
 It was worth what I paid, but I probably wouldn’t rush to play here for anything over $60.
 There are some good ocean views we enjoyed once the morning haze lifted.